The Gruffalo: Publication history

 The Gruffalo was published by Macmillan in 1999—a year after its completion.
 An audiobook version, narrated by Imelda Staunton, was released in 2002 and a jigsaw book version was published in 2004.
 The "Gruffalo song" was released with the audiobook on a musical CD with other songs from Donaldson's books.
 Scheffler and Donaldson continued to work together in an author-illustrator partnership and as of 2022 have created over 20 best-selling books.
 In 2019, 20 years after the publication of The Gruffalo, over 13.5 million copies had been sold.
-It has been translated into more than 100 languages, including Cornish, multiple dialects of Scots and Latin.
+It has been translated into more than 100 languages, including Cornish, multiple dialects of Scots, Guernésiais, and Latin.
 The sequel to the book by Donaldson and Scheffler—The Gruffalo's Child—was published in 2004.
 It tells the story of the Gruffalo's daughter discovering the mouse after hearing stories about it from her father.
-The character of the Gruffalo occasionally appears in other books by Donaldson and Scheffler.
+Allusions to the Gruffalo character appear in several other books by Donaldson and Scheffler.